edricantoine/Hopeful_RPG/README.md

 It's not much, but I hope you enjoy it!

+To get to the folder containing the .jar file:

+out -> artifacts -> Hopeful_RPG_jar

+To use this .jar file:

+- On whatever command line your OS uses (e.g. Terminal for Mac OS / Linux), navigate to the directory containing the .jar file.
+- Then, use the command "java -jar Hopeful_RPG.jar" (without quotes).
+- Enjoy!

 NOTE: This project is NOT COMPLETE YET!
 So, code quality might be lower than that of a fully completed project but I am working on fixing that. :)

 TODO: